From Big Data to Automated Journalism

 New York & Washington, 6-10 April 2014

-The Global Editors Network will take you on a tour to discover a variety of video strategies.
+The Global Editors Network took you on a tour to discover a variety of video strategies.
 To give you a 360° vision, the tour will take you to: traditional media organizations that are embracing video - such as The New York Times, WSJ, CNN and WaPo; established media companies including Yahoo!, The Huffington Post, YouTube and Twitter; and start-ups that are disrupting the space such as Buzzfeed, Mashable, NowThisNews and Newsy.

 Mobile Content Strategy